frees-io/freestyle/docs/src/main/tut/docs/integrations/monix/README.md

 This happens because, in most `Monad` instances, the `Applicative` operations are implemented using `flatMap`, which means that the operations are sequential.

 Monix however, allows parallel execution in batches, that does deterministic (ordered) signaling of results with the help of `Task`.

-The following example uses `Task.gather`, which does parallel processing while preserving result ordering, but in order to ensure that parallel processing actually happens, the tasks need to be effectively asynchronous, which for simple functions need to fork threads, hence the usage of `Task.apply`, although remember that you can apply `Task.fork` to any task.
+The following example uses `Task.gather`, which does parallel processing while preserving result ordering, but in order to ensure that parallel processing actually happens, the tasks need to be effectively asynchronous, which for simple functions need to fork threads.

 ```tut:book
 val check2 = isPositiveEven[Validator.Op].interpret[ValidateInt]